camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/development/service-integration-patterns.md

 ---
 title: "Service integration patterns with BPMN"
+description: "Understand communication patterns, integrate services with BPMN tasks and events, and take a closer look at hiding technical complexity behind call activities."
 ---

 When integrating systems and services, you can choose between various modeling possibilities in BPMN.
 This practice will give you an overview and advice on how to decide between alternatives.